manueldiagostino/manueldiagostino/README.md

 </div>

 # Hi there 👋
-- 🧑‍🎓 My name is Manuel, I hold an MSc in Computer Science from the University of Parma, and I'm currently applying for PhD positions in Italy
+- 🧑‍🎓 My name is Manuel, I studied Computer Science at the University of Parma and I'm currently a PhD student in Mathematics
 - 🐧 I'm interested in Linux and the concept of free-software.
 Take a look at my [Linux-rice](https://github.com/manueldiagostino/.dotfiles)!
 - ⚙️ Founder&Maintainer of [unipr-org](https://github.com/unipr-org)
 - 🧮 Probability formulary [here](https://manueldiagostino.github.io/files/formulario.pdf)